 Similarly, their operating system also significantly improved over the years from system 1 to system 11 which is the current one.

 In 1990, Other Big players like Windows and Linux also improved their products and gave major competition to Apple.
 Windows 3.0 releases with great performance and features and give Mac a huge competition.
 It was low cost and easy to use.

-So suddenly Apple shifts its focus on budget-friendly devices and created some cheap alternatives like Macintosh Classic, LC, IIci.
+So suddenly Apple shifts its focus on budget-friendly devices and created some cheap alternatives like Macintosh Classic, LC, and IIci.
 All three machines sold well, although Apple’s profit margin was considerably lower than on earlier machines.

 With the release of System7 Apple worked on graphics, memory addressing, networking, and cooperative multitasking to create a rich experience for its users.
-Later in 1991, they introduced Macintosh Quadra, classic II, LCII.
+Later in 1991, they introduced Macintosh Quadra, classic II, and LCII.